tugii069/IOS-Calculator-dupe/README.md

 # Calculator App

 A simple and elegant calculator app built with **SwiftUI** for iOS.
 This project demonstrates the use of SwiftUI's declarative syntax to create a fully functional calculator with basic arithmetic operations.

+Perfect for those moments when you're at a party with a friend, don’t know anyone, and your friend starts greeting people they know and chatting with them – this app can discreetly keep you entertained while you blend into the background. 😭

 ![Calculator Screenshot](images/calculator.png)